jpotts/share-site-space-templates/README.md

 share-site-space-templates
 ==========================

-Adds the ability to create a default set of folders to an Alfresco Share site by leveraging Space Templates
+Adds the ability to create a default set of folders to an Alfresco Share site by leveraging Space Templates.

 For example, the out-of-the-box Share site "type" is shown in English as "Collaboration Site".
 Its preset ID is "site-dashboard".

-So after installing this AMP in your Alfresco WAR, you can create a folder under Data Dictionary/Space Templates called "site-dashboard".
-Then anything you put in that folder will be copied into the document library of new "Collaboration Site" sites.
+After installing this AMP in your Alfresco WAR, you can create a folder under Data Dictionary/Space Templates called "site-dashboard".
+Then, anything you put in that folder will be copied into the document library of new "Collaboration Site" sites.

-Alternatively, you can store your Share Site Space Templates in a Data Dictionary folder called Site Folder Templates.
-That will keep them separate from traditional Space Templates.
+Alternatively, you can store your Share Site Space Templates in a Data Dictionary folder called Site Folder Templates, which is a folder this add-on will automatically add to your Data Dictionary.
+Storing your Share Site Space Templates in the Site Folder Templates folder will keep them separate from traditional Space Templates.

 If you modify your site presets to add additional types of Share sites, you can create additional space templates for each type of site.

+If you add rules to your Share Site Space Template, those rules will be copied to the new site's document library when the site is created.

 Maven
 -----